 There are 3 main types of business valuation used to reflect the price of a share in a private company.

 The dividend basis of valuation is adopted for a shareholding where the main benefit of holding shares is the right to receive dividends.
 It is usually used for minority shareholders of mature businesses.
-The dividends basis looks at the company’s past dividends, dividend growth patterns, fluctuations and the likely dividend policy going forward.
+The dividend basis looks at the company’s past dividends, dividend growth patterns, fluctuations and the likely dividend policy going forward.

 What is examined is the dividend yield per share.
 There are quoted company comparisons that can be drawn and which can be helpful.
 The influence of the minority shareholder is not considered.
 However, where the majority shareholder is also a director with the power to determine if dividends are voted that level of influence should be considered as it could reduce the chances of receiving dividends.